 This course will focus on the legal implications of conducting business in the information technology age.
 Topics will include current understanding of Internet contracts, copyright, trademark and patent law.
 Further, this course will examine cutting-edge cases relating to security, e-commerce, and emerging ethical issues and trends.
-Prerequisite(s): WBIT 3600 Introduction to E-Commerce.
+Prerequisite(s): WBIT 3600.